csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 ---

 In this lab, we will guide you in downloading, opening, compiling, executing and breaking (!) your very first program.
-It is customary to start the study of a programming language with an ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, that simply display "Hello World".
+It is customary to start the study of a programming language with a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, that simply displays "Hello World".
 Although such a program has no real interest nor purpose, it is used to make sure that your set-up is correctly configured, and to guide you gently in the discovery of programs and their language!

 # Your First Program